jlevy/pandemic-recipes/README.md

 ### After Making

-- It’s fairly thick, so when mixing in lattes or coffee or for other purposes you may wish to add water.
+- It’s fairly thick compared to a commercial almond milk, so when mixing in lattes or coffee or for other purposes you may wish to add water.
 - For making lattes or other coffee drinks, heat the milk in a pan and use a whisk to froth.
   Do not boil.
 Then mix the espresso or coffee into the heated milk, whisking as you go—this prevents separation.